wzab/Z-turn-examples/README.md

 My examples use the [VEXTPROJ](https://github.com/wzab/vextproj) scripts for building the Vivado projects.
 Therefore the HDL sources and other project configuration details may be stored in git-friendly form.
+In each project there is the `hdl` directory with the `build.sh` script, which creates and builds the Vivado project (of course Vivado must be installed and accessible via PATH).
+After the project is created, you can open it in Vivado GUI and modify it interactively.
+There is also the `software` directory with the `build_soft` script, that downloads the Buildroot environment, configures it and compiles the related software. _Please note, that compilation of software should be done in a shell session without Vivado binaries in PATH.
+Otherwise strange problems e.g., with `awk` may occur._

 ## Test configuration